Braden-Hicklin/CS260/Final/README.md

 # Purpose
 This project is intended to show some of the functions, features, and algorithms associated with graphs in c++.
 This a resubmission of the original project as the original used code that was not owned by me and simply adjusted a few variables and functions.
-All of the code in this project has been written by me and was created solely for this project.
+All of the code in this project has been written by me and was created solely for this project, however there will be some components that are adapted from other peoples design/code (primarily code that was worked on in class).
 All references and resources will be listed in the Resources tab at the bottom of this readme.

 ## Implementation